TikhonJelvis/RL-book/book/chapter9/chapter9.md

 $$dW_t = P_t^{(a)} \cdot dX_t^{(a)} - P_t^{(b)} \cdot dX_t^{(b)}$$
 $$I_t = X_t^{(b)} - X_t^{(a)} \text{ (note: } I_0 = 0 \text{)}$$

-\index{probability!bernoulli distribution}
+\index{probability!Bernoulli distribution}
 Since infinitesimal Poisson random variables $dX_t^{(b)}$ (shares hit in time interval from $t$ to $t + dt$) and $dX_t^{(a)}$ (shares lifted in time interval from $t$ to $t + dt$) are Bernoulli random variables (shares hit/lifted within time interval of duration $dt$ will be 0 or 1), $N_t^{(b)}$ and $N_t^{(a)}$ (number of shares in the submitted LOs for the infinitesimal time interval from $t$ to $t + dt$) can be assumed to be 1.

 This simplifies the *Action* at time $t$ to be just the pair:

 $$(\delta_t^{(b)}, \delta_t^{(a)})$$
 \index{finance!order book!dynamics}
-\index{stochastic process!brownian motion}
+\index{stochastic process!Brownian motion}

-OB Mid Price Dynamics is assumed to be scaled brownian motion:
+OB Mid Price Dynamics is assumed to be scaled Brownian motion:

 $$dS_t = \sigma \cdot dz_t$$